Inventory, bunch : 0

 Spadona chicory can be used in both its raw and cooked form.
 Its leaves are tender enough for salads, their bitter flavor marrying well in mixes containing milder, sweeter greens and herbs.
 Leaves can be sautéed or boiled into soups, stews and sauces.
 Blanching leaves before using will slightly mellow their bitter bite.
 Pair with salty and sweet ingredients such as pomegranate seeds, citrus, olive oil, balsamic vinegar, persimmon, cream-based sauces and dressings, toasted pecans, bacon and robust cheeses.
 Spadona chicory keeps best when wrapped in plastic, refrigerated, and used within one week.

 Spadona chicory and other loose-leaf chicory varieties are very popular in Europe and mostly with home growers.
 The bitter, leafy greens appear on menus in the form of salads, sautéed or braised greens, and in sauces.
-Spadona chicory is considered an old-world mainstay of poor-man’s cooking or ‘cucina povera’.
+Spadona chicory is considered -world mainstay of poor-man’s cooking or ‘cucina povera’.

 Spadona chicory is native to the Veneto region of northern Italy which includes the city of Venice and sits on the coast of the Adriatic Sea.
 The leafy greens thrive in cool climates and are resistant to frost.
 When harvested Spadona leaves are cut off just a few inches from their base allowing for regrowth and multiple cuttings.
 The bitter, leafy greens are most often spotted in Italy, Spain and areas where the winters are mild.